 - Adult outreach programs

 The University of Arizona School of Music has graciously agreed to host several master classes, recitals and lectures during the 2015 festival.
 University vocal students are given the opportunity to perform for world-class guest artists and the public is cordially invited to attend these master classes.
 In addition, several School of Music faculty members will be presenting recitals and lectures.
 More information can be found under Events.

 The Songwriting Competition, for Pima County students K-12, is designed to encourage students to combine skills of the written word with those of music to compose original songs.
 The compositions submitted will be judged by a panel of experienced educators and finalists will be chosen in grade groups K-5, 6-8 and 9-12.
-Finalists will be invited to perform their songs (or have other musicians do so) in a special Showcase Recital in Holsclaw Hall on Saturday, January 17.
+Finalists will be invited to perform their songs (or have other musicians do so) in a special Showcase Recital in Holsclaw Hall on Saturday, January 30.
 Cash awards and certificates will be given at that time.
-(For advance information on our next competition, visit the Contact page.)
+Apply here for our next competition, and listen to past entries here.

 Adult outreach programs take place in and around Tucson.
 They are a series of preview concerts intended to educate adults in the history and tradition of art song, increase the enjoyment of this unique music form and enhance community awareness and support of the Tucson Desert Song Festival.
 The venues include adult living communities, country clubs, churches and private homes.
 The artists for these concerts are talented graduate students from the UA School of Music.

 To volunteer, donate or obtain further information, call 1-866-546-3305.